Diocese of Evansville Liturgical Calendar 2022-2023

 Celebrating Patrons/Titles – The celebration of the title/name of a parish or church should be treated as a Solemnity in that parish, and may be transferred to an adjacent Sunday if that Sunday does not outrank proper Solemnities in the Table of Liturgical Days.

-Example – Sant Matthew Parish may wish to move their patronal feast day from Thursday, September 21, to Sunday, September 24, since the Solemnity of the parish patron would take precedence over a Sunday in Ordinary Time.
+Example – Saint James Parish may wish to move their patronal feast day from Friday, July 25, to Sunday, July 27, since the Solemnity of the parish patron would take precedence over a Sunday in Ordinary Time.

 Celebrating the Anniversary of the Dedication of a Church – The anniversary of the dedication of a church is celebrated as a Solemnity in that church.